-All 42 Maryland general hospitals are organized as private, not-for-profit corporations, and 37 (88.1%) of the 42 hospitals are part of multi-hospital health systems.
-When this State Health Plan chapter of regulation was last updated in 2009, Maryland had 47 general hospitals licensed to operate 10,827 acute care hospital beds.
+All 43 Maryland acute care general hospitals are organized as private, not-for-profit corporations, and 36, or 83.7 percent, of the 43 hospitals are part of multi-hospital health systems.
+When this State Health Plan Chapter of regulation was last updated in CY 2009, Maryland had 47 acute care general hospitals licensed to operate 10,827 acute care hospital beds.
 At that time, Maryland was nearing the peak of a broad ten-year increase in hospital use rates.

-Maryland hospital closures have involved, for the most part, replacement of the hospital with outpatient health care campuses anchored by an freestanding medical facility (FMF), operating as a satellite hospital emergency department for a parent hospital.
-MHCC has supported this transition and development of other outpatient diagnostic and treatment services on these FMF campuses to facilitate access to care.
+Maryland hospital closures have involved, for the most part, replacement of the hospital with outpatient health care campuses, anchored by a freestanding medical facility (FMF), operating as a satellite hospital emergency department for a parent hospital.
+The Commission has supported this transition and the development of other outpatient diagnostic and treatment services on these FMF campuses to facilitate access to care.

-Maryland has experienced declining demand for general hospital beds.
-The number of licensed acute care beds for FY 2023 is 9,454.
-Physical bed capacity exceeds licensed acute care bed capacity in Maryland by approximately 1,400 beds.
-In the last two decades the majority of hospital physical plant modernization and expansion projects reviewed by MHCC have included the transition of semi-private to private room capacity.
+Maryland has experienced declining demand for acute care general hospital beds.
+The number of licensed acute care hospital beds for FY 2023 is 9,454 compared to 10,583 in FY 2012.2 Changes in the licensed acute care hospital bed inventory in Maryland parallel changes in the average daily census (ADC) for these hospitals, because licensed beds are recalculated each year by analyzing the ADC for the most recent available 12-month period, multiplied by 140 percent.3 In the last two decades the majority of hospital physical plant modernization and expansion projects reviewed by the Commission have included the transition of semi-private to private room capacity.
 Often these hospitals also maintain semi-private rooms that, operationally, become single occupancy rooms.
-Since the emergence of the COVID-19 pandemic, it is desirable to maintain some "surge" bed capacity at general hospitals.
+Since the emergence of the COVID-19 pandemic, it is desirable to maintain some surge bed capacity at acute care general hospitals.

-Utilization Trends
+A. Utilization Trends.

-Hospital use is a key factor in the evaluation of projects involving establishment or relocation of general hospitals or changes in hospital bed capacity in this SHP Chapter.
-Since
+Hospital use is a key factor in the evaluation of projects involving establishment or relocation of acute care general hospitals or changes in hospital bed capacity in this State Health Plan Chapter.
+Since 2009, the demand, as measured by ADC, for three of the four general acute care bed licensure categories in Maryland has declined, as shown in the following table.